clowdr-app/clowdr-app.github.io/content/attendee-guides/code-of-conduct.md

 ---
 updatedDate: 2021-11-18T03:27:42+00:00
-title: Code of Conduct & Reporting Violations
+title: Code of Conduct
+index: 1
+description: >
+  Code of conduct and how to report violations.
-description: Features and guidelines to help ensure a safe community space on Midspace
+  Features and guidelines to help ensure a safe community space on Midspace.
 author: Cristal Mojica
 isFeatured: false
 ---